DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/controlled-and-uncontrolled-modes.md

 # React Grid - Controlled (stateless) and Uncontrolled (stateful) Modes

-The Grid UI plugins typically render a particular piece of the whole Grid state.
-This piece of state is managed by the same plugins or by the separate state plugins which names end with "...State".
-In controlled mode this state is supposed to be passed via the plugins props.
-As opposite, in uncontrolled mode the state is managed by that plugins internally.
+The Grid UI plugins typically render only a part of the whole Grid's state.
+The plugins can manage that part of the state themselves, which corresponds to the uncontrolled (stateful) mode.
+Alternatively, other plugins whose names end with "...State" can do this.
+In this case, the Grid UI plugins work in controlled (stateless) mode, and their state is supposed to be managed via their props.

 ## Controlled Mode